Azerbaijan at the 2016 Summer Olympics

 Azerbaijan competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
 This was the nation's sixth consecutive appearance at the Summer Olympics in the post-Soviet era.

 The National Olympic Committee of the Republic of Azerbaijan fielded a team of 56 athletes, 42 men and 14 women, across 14 sports at the Games.
 Azerbaijan made its Olympic debut in four sports (archery, slalom canoeing, track cycling, and triathlon).
 It was the nation's largest ever delegation sent to the Olympics in its independent history, beating the record of 53 athletes who represented Azerbaijan at the 2012 London Olympics four years earlier.
-More than 60 percent of the nation's roster were born outside of Azerbaijan; several of them hailed from Eastern Europe, particularly from Russia and Ukraine.
+More than 60 percent of the nation's roster were born outside Azerbaijan; several of them hailed from Eastern Europe, particularly from Russia and Ukraine.
 For the first time in history, Azerbaijan was not represented in weightlifting, as the International Weightlifting Federation decided to strip of its quota places over "multiple positive cases" of doping.

 The Azerbaijani roster featured 36 rookies and 20 returning Olympians.
 Of the returnees, nine of them had won Olympic medals in London, including defending wrestling champions Toghrul Asgarov and Sharif Sharifov, freestyle wrestlers Mariya Stadnik and Yuliya Ratkevich, four-time kayak sprint medalist Inna Osypenko-Radomska, who had represented her native Ukraine at four previous editions (2000 to 2012) before transferring her allegiance to Azerbaijan in 2014, and boxers Magomedrasul Majidov (super heavyweight) and European Games champion Teymur Mammadov (light heavyweight), who was selected as Azerbaijan's flag bearer in the opening ceremony.

 Azerbaijan left Rio de Janeiro with a total of 18 medals (1 gold, 7 silver, and 10 bronze), signifying the nation's most successful Olympic outcome in its independent history.
 Nine of these medals were medals won in wrestling, three in taekwondo for the first time, and two each in boxing, sprint canoeing, and judo.
 Among the nation's medalists were Stadnik, who managed to repeat her silver from London; Osypenko-Radomska, who extended her career haul with a bronze medal and fifth overall, and taekwondo athlete Radik Isayev (men's +80 kg), who secured Azerbaijan's only gold-medal triumph at the Games.